Water saving advice

 It is important to remember that in South East Queensland, we live in a climate of extremes and need to be ready to adjust our water use when conditions change.

 We are one region with one water supply.
-Everyone needs to be water efficient, even when parts of our region experience drier conditions than other areas.
+Everyone needs to be water efficient, even when parts of our region experience wetter conditions than other areas.

 Seqwater regularly monitors the level of water in our dams (the drawdown), rainfall frequency, duration and volume.
 This is compared to previous data to understand any significant changes.